You have ideas but your psychotic lover has taken the shears to your clothes and all you can do is say “Calgon, take me away!”

 - Write letters to your local politicians and businesses that inform local public policy;

-- Have discussions with people about poverty and our role in the social and political dynamics;
+- Have discussions with people about poverty and the environment and our role in the social and political dynamics;

 - Take part of the local school board or community center and advocate for better meals and cooking classes which enforce the need to eat whole foods and which eliminate completely processed foods;